Events

 May

-Third week of May (usually Tue–Sat) · Royal Hospital Chelsea · Chelsea
+19–23 May 2026 · Royal Hospital Chelsea · Chelsea

 The world's most famous flower show, held annually in the grounds of the Royal Hospital Chelsea since 1913.
 The Chelsea Flower Show attracts garden designers, nurseries, and horticulturalists from around the world, showcasing show gardens, floral exhibits, and the very latest in garden design.
 Beloved by royalty and the public alike — the late Queen Elizabeth II was a regular visitor — the show is a highlight of the London social calendar.
 Tickets sell out months in advance, so book early.